 Prime Minister Departs For US On Official Visit

-(MENAFN- Jordan Times) AMMAN - Prime Minister Jafar Hassan on Sunday departed for the US on a twoday official working visit on the heels of His Majesty King Abdullah's recent visit to Washington, DC.
+Amman, April 13 (Petra) -- Prime Minister Jaafar Hassan departed for the United States on Sunday for a two-day official working visit on the heels of a visit by His Majesty King Abdullah II's to Washington, D.C.

+During his stay, the Prime Minister is scheduled to meet with American officials to discuss ways to strengthen and expand relations, particularly in the economic sector.

 Legal Disclaimer: